Roman Catholic Diocese of Thanh Hóa

 The Diocese of Thanh Hóa (Dioecesis de Thanh Hoa) is a Roman Catholic diocese of Vietnam.
 The bishop since 2018 is Joseph Nguyễn Đức Cường.
 Of the three million persons living in its area about 3% are Roman Catholics.

-The diocese covers an area of 11,168 km², and is a suffragan diocese of the Archdiocese of Hà Nôi.
+The diocese covers an area of 11,168 km2, and is a suffragan diocese of the Archdiocese of Hà Nôi.
 It was erected on May 7, 1932 as a Vicariate Apostolic.
 On November 24, 1960 it was elevated to a diocese.

-Immaculate Conception Cathedral in Thanh Hoa city has been assigned as the Cathedral of the diocese.
+Saint Anne Cathedral in Thanh Hoa city has been assigned as the Cathedral of the diocese.